-A predator is any animal that lives by preying on other animals.
-Similar case is seen in Predatory Ambushing where a brand intentionally attacks a rival’s sponsorship / advertising efforts to gain the market share and to confuse the consumers.
+A predator is an animal that lives by preying on other animals.
+A similar case is seen in predatory ambushing where a brand intentionally attacks a rival’s sponsorship/advertising efforts to gain the market share and to confuse the consumers.
 An instance of predatory ambushing can be seen during the 1997 Pepsi Asia Cup (cricket) which had Pepsi as its official sponsor.
 Coca Cola bagged the television sponsorship rights for it and Pepsi, in spite of having branded the event, got its audience confused about who the official sponsor was.

 Property or Trademark Infringement

-When an official sponsor perform activities above and beyond what was decided in the sponsorship contract, self ambushing is said to take place.
-Self Ambushing may result in the brand performing activities which was earlier agreed upon to be performed by other official sponsors, like offering freebies to the audience, etc.
+When an official sponsor performs activities above and beyond what was decided in the sponsorship contract, self ambushing is said to take place.
+Self Ambushing may result in the brand performing activities which were earlier agreed upon to be performed by other official sponsors, like offering freebies to the audience, etc.